-Yes!
-In fact, my 2 year old loves overnight oats.
-I make my toddler her own jar at the same time I make mine, just without protein powder.
+My 2-year-old loves overnight oats, so I make her a jar at the same time I make mine, just without protein powder.
 Most toddlers and children don’t need extra protein supplements, so I keep her oats as simple as possible.

-Dried fruits, nuts, seeds, pureed pumpkin, chocolate chips, cocoa nibs, berries, cocoa powder, nutmeg, dry ginger, or other flavors of protein powder would all work great in this oats recipe!
+Dried fruits, nuts, seeds, puréed pumpkin, chocolate chips, cocoa nibs, berries, fresh fruit, cocoa powder, nutmeg, dry ginger, or other flavors of protein powder would all work great in this oats recipe!

 Total nutritional content per serving is:

 - Calories: 445 calories

 *This nutritional information is an estimate and calculated based on the ingredients used to create the recipe.
 The nutritional value of your ingredients may differ slightly.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.